FastyBird/modbus-connector/docs/Home.md

 This connector is equipped with interactive console.
 With this console commands you could manage almost all connector features.

 * **fb:modbus-connector:install**: is used for connector installation and configuration.
 With interactive menu you could manage connector and devices.
 * **fb:modbus-connector:execute**: is used for connector execution.
-It is simple command that will trigger all services which are related to communication with NsPanel devices and services with other [FastyBird](https://www.fastybird.com) [IoT](https://en.wikipedia.org/wiki/Internet_of_things) ecosystem services like state storage, or user interface communication.
+It is simple command that will trigger all services which are related to communication with Modbus devices and services with other [FastyBird](https://www.fastybird.com) [IoT](https://en.wikipedia.org/wiki/Internet_of_things) ecosystem services like state storage, or user interface communication.

 Each console command could be triggered like this :nerd_face:

 ```shell
 php bin/fb-console fb:modbus-connector:install
 ```

+> [!NOTE]
+The path to the console command may vary depending on your FastyBird application distribution.
+For more information, refer to the FastyBird documentation.

 # Troubleshooting